gicLAB/SECDA-TFLite/hardware_automation/readme.md

 ## Purpose
 The hardware automation toolkit automates the process of running High Level Synthesis (HLS) and logic synthesis for hardware designs created within SECDA-TFLite.
 It provides utilities for hardware generation using json-based configuration files and TCL scripts.

+**NOTE**: The HLS and logic synthesis scripts needs to run outside the VSCode dev container to work properly with Vivado/Vitis.

 ## Table of Contents
 - [Hardware Automation](#hardware-automation)
   - [Purpose](#purpose)